amckinney/backend-dev/docs/04-lesson.md

 of the [chi][4] HTTP framework that provides a handy [chi.Mux.Use][5] method to easily configure middleware, but it helps to see how this works under the hood.

-Using the standard [net/http][6] library, a no-op, passthrough middleware can be implemented with the following:
+Using the standard [net/http][6] library, a no-op, pass-through middleware can be implemented with the following:

 ```go